 Limitations for Staff Members.
-Members of the resident staff of the Texas A&M University System above the rank of assistant professor, or its equivalent, will not be granted a Master's degree at this institution.
+Members of the resident staff of the Texas A&M University System above the rank of Assistant Professor, or its equivalent, will not be granted a Master's degree at this institution.
 They may, however, enroll for graduate work.

 Thesis.
-An acceptable thesis is required for the degrees of Master of Arts and Master of Science and is optional for the Master of Business Administration and Master of Architecture.
+An acceptable thesis is required for the degrees of Master of Arts and Master of Science and is optional for the Master of Architecture, Master of Business Administration, and Master of Urban Planning.
 The thesis should embody original work on the part of the candidate.
 It must be grammatically correct, reflecting the ability of the candidate to express himself clearly.
-In general the format should be consistent with that used in scholarly journals in the candidate's field.
+In general, the format should be consistent with that used in scholarly journals in the candidate's field.
 An abstract not exceeding 600 words and a vita page are included in the thesis.
 Instructions relating to specific requirements of the Graduate College may be obtained from the office of the Dean.